Yorkshire Bank: The unique Yorkshire concept

-Incorporation and Nineteenth Century Growth
+Incorporation and 19th century growth

-The 1863 Savings Act caused problems: the Bank was prevented from using the word “savings” in its title without being registered under the Act.
-Registration was not acceptable to the trustees who did not want its restrictions e.g., on the maximum amount an individual investor could deposit (on the face of it, a strange objection from a penny bank).
-The Bank therefore opted for registration from the Board of Trade but still had to drop the word savings from its name.
+The 1863 Savings Act caused problems: the Bank was prevented from using the word "savings" in its title without being registered under the Act.
+Registration was not acceptable to the trustees, who did not want the restrictions it brought: e.g. on the maximum amount an individual investor could deposit (on the face of it, a strange objection from a penny bank).
+The Bank therefore opted for registration with the Board of Trade, but still had to drop the word "savings" from its name.
 By 1871, the Bank finally obtained its certificate of registration and duly changed its name to the Yorkshire Penny Bank.

-In 1865, pressure of business in the Leeds branches had encouraged the Central Office to open a branch on its premises; unlike all the other branches this opened daily.
+In 1865, pressure of business in the Leeds branches had encouraged the Central Office to open a branch on its premises; unlike all the other branches, this opened daily.
 It was immediately successful: after one year, deposits were £2,000 and by 1870 they had risen to £25,000.
 Once the Bank had been registered, it used the Central Office branch as a model for the future branch structure.
-Gradually, additional daily branches were opened starting with Bradford (1872), Halifax (1876) and Sheffield (1878).
+Gradually, additional daily branches were opened, starting with Bradford (1872), Halifax (1876) and Sheffield (1878).
 At the same time, new evening branches continued to be opened and these peaked at 955 in 1894; by then, there were 16 full branches and these more than doubled to 36 by 1900.
-Also from 1872, cheque books were introduced to encourage small traders to become customers and “to dispel the common view that the Bank existed only for the small savings of children and the poorer classes”.
+Also from 1872, cheque books were introduced to encourage small traders to become customers and "to dispel the common view that the Bank existed only for the small savings of children and the poorer classes".
 Despite that encouragement to small traders, the Bank actively encouraged accounts that had grown too large to switch to commercial banks.

 With time came changes in the Bank's leadership.
-Ackroyd resigned as President in 1879 and in 1891 Peter Bent died aged 64.
+Ackroyd resigned as President in 1879, and in 1891 Peter Bent died aged 64.
 He had become the first general manager in 1877 and under his guidance, deposits had risen to £5.7 million.
 This compared with the Glasgow Savings Bank, then the largest is the country, which had deposits "in excess of £3 million" in 1878.
 Bent's son-in-law Henry Sellers took over and remained general manager until 1914.
 He introduced a stocks and shares department to the Bank and, as a result of the Boer War, developed a network of international correspondents.
 By 1908, deposits had risen to £17 million.